StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/edit-a-task.md

 1. [Find the task](../tasks/search-for-tasks/find-a-task.md) you want to update.

+    ---

-2. Enter the following information:
+2. In the task details, enter the following information:

     **- Group \***